Biden faces questions about commitment to minimum wage hike - WTMJ

 Associated Press writers Alan Fram and Kevin Freking contributed.

-Eds: This story has been updated to CORRECT the spelling of Terrence Wise’s first name.
+Eds: This story has been updated to CORRECT the spelling of Terrence Wise’s first name and Kyrsten Sinema’s first name.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.